 The 1960s was when color television took hold of the industry, but broadcasting companies had dabbled with the technology early in the 1950s.
-At exactly 4:35 p.m. on Monday, June 25, 1951, CBS aired an hour-long program entitled “Premiere” in New York City, Boston, Philadelphia, Baltimore, and Washington as the first commercial color broadcast.
-The variety show directly promised to audiences that color television was truly the future and featured figures such as Faye Emerson and Ed Sullivan as presenters.
+At exactly 4:35 p.m. on Monday, June 25, 1951, CBS aired the hour-long "Premiere" in New York City, Boston, Philadelphia, Baltimore, and Washington as the first commercial color broadcast.
+The variety show directly promised audiences that color television was the future and featured figures such as Faye Emerson and Ed Sullivan as presenters.

 1951: First talk show

-Radio broadcaster Joe Franklin became the host of the first televised talk show, simply named “The Joe Franklin Show.”
-Lasting until 1993, the show is one of the longest uninterrupted runs, starting as a daytime talk show and moving to late-night.
-Franklin became somewhat of an icon, even being parodied by Billy Crystal on “Saturday Night Live” and making cameo appearances as himself in films like “Ghostbusters.”
-Today, a number of daytime chat shows and comedy late-night talk shows crowd the airwaves.
+Radio broadcaster Joe Franklin became the host of the first televised talk show, "The Joe Franklin Show."
+The show is one of the longest uninterrupted runs, starting as a daytime talk show and moving to late-night, lasting until 1993.
+Franklin became somewhat of an icon, even being parodied by Billy Crystal on "Saturday Night Live" and making cameo appearances as himself in films like "Ghostbusters."
+Today, many daytime chat shows and comedy late-night talk programs crowd the airwaves.

 1951: First show filmed for a live studio audience

-“I Love Lucy” brought a number of famous TV firsts, among them the distinction of being the first show to be filmed in 35mm in front of a live studio audience.
-What made this show’s approach groundbreaking was the use of a multi-camera format, which essentially married television production with stage play technique and became common use in the decades to follow.
+"I Love Lucy" brought many famous TV firsts, among them the distinction of being the first show to be filmed in 35mm in front of a live studio audience.
+What made this show's approach groundbreaking was the use of a multi-camera format, which essentially married television production with stage play technique and became everyday use in the decades to follow.

 1952: First early morning network news show